WINGS OF MEMORY: A FAMILY’S LEGACY OF ART, WAR, AND POLISH IDENTITY

 The date on the Polish Hussar drawing is accompanied by the name of a place: Rhodes.
 In 1945, Wańkowicz was appointed as a representative of the UNRRA to one of its 16 missions, specifically to the Dodecanese Islands, then under British Military Administration (BMA).
 He continued his humanitarian work there, which he had begun during World War I with the Red Cross and later continued in Gdańsk.
 In November 1945, he joined the BMA’s Central Relief Committee.
 As the Deputy Chief Welfare Officer of the UNRRA Dodecanese office in Rhodes, Wańkowicz personally addressed repatriation and relief efforts, demonstrating compassion and understanding toward those in need.
 In his correspondence with other UNRRA officials, he expressed concern about the future of relief work following the UNRRA mission's conclusion in December 1946 and the transfer of the Dodecanese Islands to Greece in 1947, anticipating further food shortages.
 He continued his humanitarian efforts in the region, eventually becoming the chairman of the Dodecanese Welfare Association, which took over the remaining UNRRA resources.

 Separated from his own country and deeply involved in facilitating repatriation, as well as providing food, shelter, and other basic necessities to refugees of various nationalities, Witold Wańkowicz still found time during his mission in Rhodes to draw the Hussar depicted here.
 Was this simply an exercise in drawing, or was it an expression of his longing for Poland’s great past and hopes for a brighter future?
 Based on what we know about Bex’s grandfather, we believe it was the latter.
+He had, however, a life-long interest in drawing and painting, and often the two (expression of longing for Poland and drawing) overlapped.
+The family has preserved many of his sketches and paintings that illustrate this.

 Since the death of her father last year, Bex and her siblings have been slowly sorting through the memorabilia, photographs, and documents their grandparents and parents left behind.
 These items hold vast knowledge, deep emotions, and a key to understanding the experiences of Bex’s grandparents, Polish nobles who arrived in the United States with hopes of working for Poland, likely never expecting they might not be able to return.
 Though they made the United States their home, their ties to Poland never faded.
 As part of preserving their legacy, the family is reorganizing Witold Wańkowicz’s documents and preparing to donate them to the Polish Museum in Chicago.
 This careful reorganization ensures that these valuable records will be properly archived and accessible to future generations.
 The hope is that through this effort, more people will come to understand Wańkowicz’s significant contributions to Polish history, preserving the finest traditions, as the Hussars once did.